Book now available at Amazon worldwide!

 Today, we present the first chapter of my new book The Gentle Traditionalist.

-On the other hand, it is very different from most novels.
-Now I risk blowing my own horn way too much here, but I think one reviewer captures this other aspect of the book – the dialogue aspect – particularly well.
+Rather, the book mainly features dialogues about Catholic tradition.
+Now, I risk blowing my own horn way too much here, but I think one reviewer captures this dialogue aspect of the book particularly well.
 (Even if he is far too generous to me!)

 The Socratic Dialogue is a literary form quite literally as old as Western Civilisation.
 Boethius, Joseph de Maistre and Vladimir Solovyov—among countless others—made use of it to critique the societies and world-views under which they lived.

-For what you are about to read, dear Reader, very much represents the novel aspect of the book.
-And thus, you might go away with a one-sided impression.
+Somehow I wanted to invoke Coulombe at this point, so as not to mislead anyone.
+Because what you are about to read, dear Reader, very much represents the novel aspect of the book.
+Thus, you could take away a one-sided impression.

 As another reviewer writes: